 Given all of that, I can with certainty that Guadalupe Peak in Texas is the hardest hike I’ve done.
 This includes my hike to Sky Pond at Rocky Mountain National Park where I dislocated my knee with four miles to go.
 I hiked the last four miles of that trail on a recently “re”-located knee.

-At Guadalupe Peak, the constant climbing is exhausting and the terrain forces you to pay more attention.
+On the trail to Guadalupe Peak, the constant climbing is exhausting and the terrain forces you to pay more attention.
 Plus once you get towards the top, the altitude can make it harder (if you’re not used to hiking at that high altitude).

 I started the hike with a partner.
 After the first mile and a half, they decided they were not going to make it and turned around.
 This was a great decision for them and one that other people should consider if they find themselves struggling in the first two miles.
 After they turned around, I hiked the rest of the trail solo.
 However, since I knew they would be waiting for me at the bottom, I pushed myself to finish quicker (hence my limited breaks).